wandering-tales/redmine2jira/README.rst

 Features
 --------

-The aim of the tool is to convert and merge all the Redmine exports obtained using the `Redmine XLS Export plugin`_ to a set of files which format is compatible with the JIRA Importers Plugin.
+The aim of the tool is to export Redmine issues, fetched using Redmine REST API, to a set of files which format is compatible with the JIRA Importers Plugin.

 The output of the tool, in most of the scenarios, is a single JSON file